 - It is vital that pre- and post-treatment medications must be given to decrease the potential for severe systemic adverse reactions, including death, from mast cell degranulation.

-- Formation of wounds, possibly extensive, is an intended and likely response to treatment with STELFONTA along with the associated swelling, bruising and pain; these wounds are expected to heal.
+- Formation of wounds is an intended and likely response to treatment with STELFONTA along with the associated swelling, bruising and pain; these wounds are expected to heal.

 Click on the title below for open access publications.

 Discover what the STELFONTA® treatment journey has been like for pet owners

 “After the treatment, she was miserable for a few days, but within a week, she bounced back to normal, doing big walks and going running”, explained Katja.
 “Lou’s just had her eighth birthday.
 Without treatment, she wouldn’t have survived or enjoyed such an active life.”